32 Weeks Pregnant -Symptoms, Baby Development, and Tips!

 If you experience any preterm labor signs at week 32 like consistent contractions, bleeding or a change in the vaginal discharge contact your doctor or head to Labor and Delivery right away.

-2. Recipes to try: Dates are now you’re nature’s candy that helps make labor and delivery easier and you are dilated upon admission to the hospital for delivery as compared to the ones who do not consume dates.
+-Recipes to try: Dates are now you’re nature’s candy that helps make labor and delivery easier and you are dilated upon admission to the hospital for delivery as compared to the ones who do not consume dates.
 It is also linked to reduced use of Pitocin.
-Try recipes with dates in them, like vegan chocolate date smoothie, date energy balls, or savory stuffed dates.
+Try recipes with dates in them, like vegan chocolate date smoothies, date energy balls, or savory stuffed dates.

-3. Helpful hint: If getting a breast pump, check the fit first.
-Most slip over your nipples and rests against your boobs sized based on the diameter of your nipples.
+-Helpful hint: If getting a breast pump, check the fit first.
+Most slip over your nipples and rest against your boobs sized based on the diameter of your nipples.
 On the other hand, others are like shields, too big or too small leading to discomfort and diminished output.

-Here is a small checklist for 32-Weeks of Pregnancy for your reference:
+Here is a small checklist for a 32 weeks pregnant person:

-3. Visit the hospital labor and delivery ward to know what to expect.
+– Visit the hospital’s labor and delivery ward to know what to expect.

 32 Weeks Pregnant FAQs